Obsessive-Compulsive Disorder (OCD)

 Obsessive-Compulsive Disorder, commonly called OCD, is a chronic mental health condition characterised by recurring, intrusive thoughts (obsessions) and repetitive behaviours or mental actions (compulsions).

-According to the National Library of Medicine, around 2% of the general population all over the world has this condition.
+According to the National Library of Medicine, around 2% of the general population worldwide has this condition.

 Symptoms of OCD